esdrasnani/EFI-DELL-VOSTRO-5490/README.md

 ## How to use
   1. Create directory `EFI` in your pendrive
-  2. Clone this repo and paste directiories "BOOT" and "OC" onto created directory
+  2. Clone this repo and paste directories "BOOT" and "OC" onto created directory
   3. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) to generate unique SMBIOS information.
   4. Run it and select **Install/Update MacSerial**
   5. Choose **Select config.plist** and paste your config.plist path
   6. Select **Generate SMBIOS** and use **MacBookPro15,2**.
-Your changes will be merged to your config.plist automatically.
+These changes will be merged into your config.plist automatically.
   7. Boot it!